-Often it is mentioned that Moa’ula Falls have two drops.
+Often it is mentioned that Moa’ula Falls has two drops.
 Aerial photographs though show at least seven drops, each ending with a pool.
-This rises also doubts about the estimated of height of falls – it is mentioned that the two drops are 76 m tall, what may mean that upper drops are not included in this height.
-For most part falls are not free falling, water flows along the steep cliff.
+This rises also doubts about the estimated height of falls – it is mentioned that the two drops are 76 m tall, which may mean that upper drops are not included in this height.
+For the most part, falls are not free falling, water flows along the steep cliff.

 The lower pool below Moa’ula Falls is swimmable and deep – but one should be careful – occasionally there fall enormous rocks from above.

 Name of falls – moa-ula – means: "red lizard".

 This name originates from a popular legend telling that water spirit – mo’o – in a form of lizard still is living in the deep pool below the falls.
 He might attack people who swim here.

 Before the swimming the mood of mo’o should be tested with a ti (Cordyline fruticosa (L.) A.Chev., 1919) leaf dropped in the water.
 If it floats – guest can swim.
 If not – better don’t, lizard is annoyed.

 Similar legends exist about other waterfall pools in Moloka’i, for example, Papalaua Falls.